 A pediatric member is a member who is under age 19.
 The pediatric benefits are the benefits that are available to a pediatric member.
-After your child turns 19, they will keep the kids benefits until your next renewal, when they will move to the adult benefits.

 Permanent Teeth

 Adult teeth that come in after your baby teeth fall out.

 Plan Overview

 The summary of coverage, deductible and co-insurance amounts, annual out-of-pocket maximum, premium, and benefit period of this Policy.
 The Plan Overview Page is incorporated into this policy by this reference.
 This is often referred to as a Declaration Page or Dec Page.